balub/pgroonga.github.io/tutorial/index.md

 -- ----+-------------------------------------------------------------------------------------------------------------------------------
 --   1 | {"PostgreSQL is a relational database management system.","PostgreSQL supports full text search partially."}
 --   2 | {"Groonga is a fast full text search engine that supports all languages.","Groonga can be embedded into other systems."}
---   3 | {"PGroonga is a PostgreSQL extension that uses Groonga as index.","It adds powerful full text search feature to PostgreSQL."}
+--   3 | {"PGroonga is a PostgreSQL extension that uses Groonga as an index.","It adds powerful full text search feature to PostgreSQL."}
 -- (3 rows)
 ```